CHERI OS-feature matrix

 Operating Systems

 CheriBSD is a research operating system adapted from the open-source FreeBSD OS, intended to explore and illustrate how CHERI architectural features can be used by a complete experimental software stack.
-Developed since around 2012, CheriBSD is compiled using the CHERI Clang/LLVM compiler suite and includes a spatially memory-safe UNIX kernel and spatially memory-safe userspace including over 8,000 memory-safe third-party packages available to install.
-CheriBSD is installed on a Morello board using a USB stick, and supports an easy-to-configure memory-safe desktop environment.
-Various research features remain in progress including a shipped library-compartmentalisation model, and experimental support for heap temporal memory safety and co-process compartmentalisation available from development branches.
+Developed since around 2012, CheriBSD is compiled using the CHERI Clang/LLVM compiler suite.
+CheriBSD supports multiple ABIs (the pure-capability ABI, the benchmark ABI and the hybrid ABI) that allow to evaluate security and performance properties of CHERI software stacks as well as to use third-party software that is not fully adapted to CHERI yet.
+CheriBSD includes a spatially memory-safe UNIX kernel, spatially memory-safe userspace including over 10,000 memory-safe third-party packages available to install and a heap temporal safety mechanism for userspace that is enabled by default.
+There are several compartmentalisation models actively developed for CheriBSD.
+The linker-based compartmentalisation model for userspace is included in the current release while more experimental co-process and kernel linker-based models are available in development branches.
+Other features include a memory-safe desktop environment, a CHERI-enabled hypervisor (bhyve) and alpha support for ZFS.
+CheriBSD is installed on a Morello board using a USB stick.
+The Getting Started with CheriBSD guide describes the installation steps and CheriBSD features in more details.
 CheriBSD can be cross-built from Ubuntu, macOS, and FreeBSD, or self-hosted on CheriBSD running on a Morello board.
 Open-source contributions are welcome and very much appreciated, including new third-party application adaptations to CHERI.
-The next planned release is 23.06 in mid-2023, which will include temporal safety and a CHERI-enabled hypervisor.
 The project website is CheriBSD.org.

 Morello Linux